ambyshframber/avc2/avc2.md

 The two stack pointers correspond to two stacks in memory.
 The working stack SHOULD be located in the 0x0100 - 0x01ff page, and the return stack SHOULD be located in the 0x0200 - 0x02ff page.
 Both stacks MUST grow downwards.
 The 0x0000 - 0x00ff page is the zero page.
 The 0xff00 - 0xffff page is dedicated to memory-mapped device I/O. The CPU MUST jump to the program start point (which SHOULD be 0x0300) upon starting.

+The status register is currently only used for the carry/inverse borrow flag (bit 0).
+Future versions of the specification may define other flags.

 AVC2 is big-endian, which is to say the most significant byte of a multi-byte number (such as an address) is stored in the lower memory location.
 When pushing a 16-bit value to the stack, the low byte is pushed first, such that the value is oriented correctly in memory.

 Values are unsigned unless otherwise mentioned.
 Signed values use 2's complement representation.